How to stop saying these South American place names wrong: A Spanish Pronunciation Guide

 This Spanish pronunciation guide is going to first walk you through how to pronounce Spanish letters, then explain accents before showing you how to say the most commonly mispronounced South America place names.
 Though this guide is focused primarily on Spanish, we will finish with a few bonus tips on pronouncing place names in Brazilian Portuguese, too!

 While South American place names obviously have huge influence from their indigenous roots, for the most part these were renamed to have spellings that Spanish-speakers could understand how to say, so it’s still important to take advantage of a Spanish pronunciation guide even if in a highly indigenous country, such as Bolivia.
-Once you’ve got your head around the basics of Spanish, learn some easy phrases to help you sound a lot better at the language than you actually are!

 Luckily for us, Spanish is a totally phonetic language, the hard part is just knowing how to pronounce Spanish letters in the first place.
 There are some pretty major differences with English; nailing these will have you going from sounding like a lost tourist to someone who is serious about learning Spanish in a heartbeat: